Genio 700 EVK Demo Requirements

 On IoT Yocto, there are several OpenGL ES applications that can used to check that the GPU is running and well integrated within the Wayland/Weston system.
 In this section we introduce two GLES applications: weston-simple-egl and kmscube.
 They both use the GPU to render content, but they have different approaches to creating their graphic windows.

-Display a rotating cube
+Display a Rotating Cube

-This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (Wayland), using DRM/KMS (kernel mode setting), GBM (graphics buffer manager), and EGL for rendering content using OpenGL ES.
+This is a simple GLES program demonstrating how to drive bare metal graphics without a compositor (Wayland), using DRM/KMS, GBM, and EGL for rendering content using OpenGL ES.

 After having typed CTRL+C from the above step, you should see only the simple desktop window which shows the date and time in the upper right hand corner.
 This desktop graphic is being driven by the Weston service.
 In this demo, we will display a rotating cube by running the kmscube command.
 However kmscube will create its own window on which it renders content.
 So, before we launch kmscube, we must make sure that no other window system occupies the display.
 This means stopping the Weston process that drives the desktop.